axanthos/orange3-textable-prototypes/doc/widgets/text_summarizer.rst

 The advanced version adds the following options: the choice of the summary length based on a % of the input, meaning that the user can chose to have a summary 50% as long as the input.
 The other option will allow the user to visualise the most important words in a World Cloud.

 .. note::
-   When having several segments as input, please not that the segments have to be in the same language to have an intelligible summary.
+   When having several segments as input, please note that the segments have to be in the same language to have an intelligible summary.

 Interface
 ~~~~~~~~~